-If your children are around bodies of water on a regular basis, you should learn cardiopulmonary resuscitation (CPR).
+If your children are around bodies of water on a regular basis, it's important to know cardiopulmonary resuscitation (CPR).
 In case of an emergency, CPR can save lives, reduce the severity of injury, and improve the chance of survival.
 CPR training is available through the American Red Cross, the American Heart Association, and your local hospital or fire department.
 Other specific drowning prevention tips include the following.

 Infants can drown in just one inch of water.
 Most infant drownings happen in bathtubs.
 Some drowning prevention tips to remember around your infant include the following:

 Never leave a young child alone in the bathtub, not even for a minute.
-Even supportive bathtub "rings" cannot keep your child from drowning.
+Even supportive bathtub "rings" can't keep your child from drowning.

 Empty any buckets or other containers of their liquids.